Home insemination in the United States: step-by-step, timing, safety, and U.S. legal basics

 • Use only lubricants labeled sperm-friendly and only if needed.

-• Write down cycle day, LH results and insemination times to refine your plan.
+• Write down cycle day, LH results, and insemination times to refine your plan.

 How home ICI compares with IUI and IVF

-MethodWhereLab prepTypical readingGood to know
+MethodWhereLab prepTypical chance per cycleGood to know

 IUIClinicYesOften several cycles neededMedical oversight and defined quality standards; see patient explainer: ASRM